 We love our thermostats because they deliver comfort.
 Not surprisingly, we haven’t thought about them too much over the years.
-Concerns about energy efficiency, however, have brought a new focus on HVAC.
+Concerns about energy efficiency, performance and sustainability have brought a new focus on HVAC.

 You’ve also heard a lot about AI.
 Big Data, machine learning, anomaly detection, and analytics are common terms you hear today.
 At the same time, you’ve heard about IoT.
 Maybe too much due to the surrounding hype.
 It’s real so ignore IoT at your peril.
 Regardless, AI will play a key role in driving IoT.

 Change Arrives in the HVAC Market

 Even if it does look similar, you still might say, “But it works just fine!”
 Technologists would shudder.
 Certainly, they're probably.
 A closer examination, however, reveals a much closer call.

 Remember now, that your current thermostat was the result of over 100 years of development since the first thermostat.
 Now, we have “smart” thermostats.
 The primary difference between a conventional thermostat and a “smart” thermostat is “algorithms.”